elliotmai/LearnLeaf-Organizer/README.md

 LearnLeaf Organizer is a single-user task and project management tool designed specifically for students.
 The application helps students manage their assignments, subjects, and projects efficiently, with features like calendar integration, notifications, and more.

-## Features

-### Assignment Management
-- **Create, Edit, Delete Assignments**: Easily manage assignments with details like subject, name, priority, status, start date, due date, and project association.
-- **View Assignments**: See all assignments in a dedicated view or within the context of their associated subject or project.
-- **Assignment Notifications**: Receive reminders and notifications about upcoming deadlines.

-### Calendar Integration
-- **Calendar View**: View assignments and deadlines in a calendar format.
-- **Modify Assignments from Calendar**: Edit or delete assignments directly from the calendar view.

-### Subject Management
-- **Create, Edit, Delete Subjects**: Manage subjects with details like name, semester, and color coding.
-- **Archive Subjects**: Archive subjects to declutter your workspace and unarchive them if needed.

-### Project Management
-- **Create, Edit, Delete Projects**: Organize your assignments under projects with features to monitor progress via a doughnut chart.
-- **View Project Progress**: Track the status of associated assignments and view the next assignment due date.

-### User Account Management
-- **User Registration & Login**: Create an account and manage your personal information.
-- **Manage Preferences**: Customize settings like time format, date format, and notification preferences.

-### Additional Features
-- **Search and Filter**: Easily search for specific assignments and filter them by various criteria such as due date or priority.
-- **Archives**: Access completed assignments, archived subjects, and projects.

-## Pages

-- **Login Page**: Entry point to the application.
-- **Assignments View**: Main page displaying all assignments after login.
-- **Calendar View**: Visualize your assignments in a calendar format.
-- **Subjects View**: Manage and view all assignments related to specific subjects.
-- **Project Dashboard**: View projects and their associated assignments with a progress chart.
-- **Archive Page**: Access archived subjects, projects, and completed assignments.
-- **User Profile**: Manage user information and settings.

-## Design

-The application's color palette includes:

-- **Opal**: #B6CDC8
-- **Mineral Green**: #355147
-- **Leather**: #9F6C5B
-- **Hemp**: #907474
-- **Misty Blue**: #5B8E9F
-- **Orchid**: #8E5B9F
-- **Scarlet**: #F3161E

-## Known Issues & Future Enhancements

-### Current Fixes:
-- Deploy web version (Preferably from GitHub Pages)
-- Change all instances of “Task” to “Assignment”.
-- Implement email notifications.
-- Add search and filter options to subject and project views.
-- Fix month overflow issues (e.g., 01-Oct showing as 31-Sep).
-- UI improvements.

-### Expansion Scope:
-- Add assignment creation directly from the calendar.
-- Introduce assignment descriptions and subtasks.
-- Mass import assignments from Excel/CSV.
-- Create recurring assignments.
-- Implement Canvas REST API for subject, assignment, and quiz management.
-- Possible future features:
-  - Multi-user support.
-  - Mobile application version.
-  - Statistics page (e.g., number of classes taken, projects done, assignments completed, etc.).

 ## Installation

 1. Clone the repository: